Recycling officers develop, run and promote recycling schemes and work on sustainable initiatives

 Qualifications

 You don't need a degree or HND to become a recycling officer.
-Experience, personal qualities and an interest in and knowledge of current environmental, waste management and recycling issues is just as important as academic qualifications.
+Experience, personal qualities and an interest in and knowledge of current environmental, waste management and recycling issues are considered as important as academic qualifications.

 However, some employers may look for degrees or HNDs.
 Relevant subjects include: